 \section{Further observations}

+The class of spaces having {\bish} lacks good permanence properties and, in particular, a~closed subset of space that has {\bish} need not have {\bish}.
+Indeed, the above example of the long line illustrates this.
+For another example, take any compact, Hausdorff space $M$ not having {\bish}, apply Corollary~\ref{dualball}, and observe the natural embedding of $M$ into $B_{C(M)^*}$ via the Dirac delta functionals.

-The class of spaces having {\bish} fails the hypotheses of Theorem \ref{main1}.
-It is easy to see that if $K$ has {\bish}, $M$ is compact and $\map{\pi}{K}{M}$ is a continuous surjection, then $M$ has {\bish}.
+Nonetheless, it is easy to see that if $K$ is a compact space that has {\bish}, $M$ is compact and $\map{\pi}{K}{M}$ is a continuous surjection, then $M$ has {\bish} too.
 This follows from the fact that $f \mapsto f \circ \pi$ is an isometry of $C(M)$ into $C(K)$ that respects the lattice structure.

-On the other hand, if $K$ has {\bish} and $M$ is a closed subspace of $K$, then $M$ need not have {\bish}.
-The long line example above illustrates this.
-For another example, take any $M$ not having {\bish}, apply Theorem \ref{locconbishop} to $B_{C(M)^*}$, endowed with the relative $w^*$-topology, and observe the natural embedding of $M$ into $B_{C(M)^*}$ via the Dirac delta functionals.

-Moreover, {\bish} is not preserved by Banach space isomorphisms of $C(K)$-spaces.
+Moreover, {\bish} is not preserved by Banach-space isomorphisms of $C(K)$-spaces.